richardschneider/mixins/README.md

 # mixins

+Creates an instance that is a composite of multiple objects and/or properties.
+Basically a poor man's multiple inheritence that is aimed at serialisation and deserialisation of object graphs.

+## Story

 * **As a** Web API developer
 * **I want** to easily create composite objects
 * **So that** I can avoid writing tedeaoous codes that maps/converts multiple objects into one.